-- Members may enter up to four exhibits in the construction classes, but only two exhibits in any one class.
+Members may enter up to four exhibits in the construction classes, but only two exhibits in any one class.
 They may also enter one exhibit in the creativity, costumes, hands-for-larger service, and/or skills notebook.
 Senior and Intermediate members may also enter one exhibit in the Celebrate our World Class.
 All exhibits must be in the same level.
 Members and clubs are also encouraged to enter Educational Displays.
 Members may not enter the same garment or accessory in an exhibit class and in the fashion revue.
-All items should be clean and in good repair. - 2.
-Judging criteria are outlined in 4-H Sewing/Clothing Construction Score Sheet (320-01), 4-H Sewing/Clothing Creative Expression Score Sheet (320-02), or the Skills Notebook Evaluation Sheet (320-96) which can be found at on the Oregon 4-H State website or through the county 4-H office. - 3.
+All items should be clean and in good repair.

+Judging criteria are outlined in 4-H Sewing/Clothing Construction Score Sheet (320-01), 4-H Sewing/Clothing Creative Expression Score Sheet (320-02), or the Skills Notebook Evaluation Sheet (320-96) which can be found at on the Oregon 4-H State website or through the county 4-H office.

 Judging standards are listed in Measuring Up: Quality Standards for Sewn Items/Projects (PNW-197).
 Each entry will be evaluated on ALL features.
 For skill levels 1-6 the use of fabrics or skills that are beyond the recommendations for this level are expected to be done well according to the standards, but will neither be given extra credit consideration for increased difficulty nor disqualified during judging.
 It is in the best interest of the member to stay within the suggested guidelines.
 See 4-H Clothing Guidelines for Leaders: Basic, Expanding and Advanced Skills (4-H 320-00L).

-- 4. The 4-H Clothing and Textile Exhibit Card (320-04) requests information about the exhibit which is needed by the judge to thoroughly evaluate the exhibit.
+The 4-H Clothing and Textile Exhibit Card (320-04) requests information about the exhibit which is needed by the judge to thoroughly evaluate the exhibit.
 This card must be securely attached to each entry except Skills Notebook exhibits.
-Securely attach the standard 4-H Exhibit tag to exhibits in this class. - 5.
-The Celebrate our World Explanation Card (998-03) is required for all exhibits in the Celebrate our World class. - 6.
-Hangers and/or garment bags are removed from exhibits prior to judging and might not be returned. - 7.
+Securely attach the standard 4-H Exhibit tag to exhibits in this class.

+Hangers and/or garment bags are removed from exhibits prior to judging and might not be returned.

 In addition to the 4-H Sewing/Clothing Exhibit Card, each garment or article in the construction classes must be labeled with the member's name, county, and project level.
 This label should be typed or printed in indelible pencil or ink on a piece of white fabric and sewn or fused onto the bottom inside of each piece.

-Note: Fill in blank in class number () with corresponding number for Junior, Intermediate, or Senior for Basic and Expanding skill levels.
+Note: Fill in blank in class number () with corresponding number for Junior, Intermediate, or Senior age-level.
 The Advanced skill level is for Intermediate and Seniors only.

-1. Junior
+1 Junior